Hawkins left out of Wales World Cup squad

 The tight-head prop is available for Wales through his father and is eligible under World Rugby regulations because he last played for England more than three years ago.

-There is no Wyn Jones, Bradley Roberts or Rhys Patchell who were involved in the 2023 Six Nations squad, while Scarlets half-backs Gareth Davies and Sam Costelow have been recalled.
+There is no Wyn Jones, Bradley Roberts or Rhys Patchell - who were all involved in the 2023 Six Nations squad - while Scarlets half-backs Gareth Davies and Sam Costelow and Ospreys prop Nicky Smith have been recalled.

 Dragons duo Taine Basham and Elliot Dee, Ospreys pair Dan Lydiate and Dewi Lake and Scarlets centre Johnny Williams have been recalled after recovering from injury.